 Let’s go over what’s needed and some key information to install the Shelly 1 the way I did before I go through the steps I used.

 - I installed the Shelly at the switch that controls the fireplace.
 You need to be able to power the Shelly, and you need a neutral.
 In my case, there is another switch in the same gang box that I used for line, neutral, and ground.
 If you don’t have this at the switch, you can install the Shelly underneath the fireplace, but you need to be able to supply power there.
 I have an outlet there, but it’s hard for me to reach.
 Underneath the fireplace may be a better solution for you.
+Also, be sure to use a Shelly 1 or another dry contact relay for this project.
+You can also use the newer Shelly 1 Plus.

 - I am using MQTT to control the Shelly, but you could use cloud control or the REST API if you’d like.
 You can use my instructions for setting up MQTT if you haven’t done so already.

 - If you aren’t comfortable working with breakers or mains voltage you may want to skip this one.
-Also, I am not sure what I did is up to code, but I believe it to be safe, especially with the safeguards I put in place.
+Also, I am not sure what I did is up to building code, but I believe it to be safe, especially with the safeguards I put in place.
 When dealing with gas and high voltage you need to be safe, and you need to be competent.
 Don’t take chances.

 I hope I didn’t scare you away with that last one.
 I just want you to be careful.
 Overall, I don’t think this is very risky at all, especially if you’ve installed light switches or a Shelly type relay before.